Tax Management India. Com

 X X X X Extracts X X X X

-..... by this Court as to the width of the definition and consequential fall-out of statutory obligations may cover a considerable number of establishments.
+..... because a decision by this Court as to the width of the definition and consequential fall-out of statutory obligations may cover a considerable number of establishments.
 We have granted leave to appeal on that basis and now proceed to study the anatomy of 'employee' as defined in Section 2(9) of the Act.
 3. A brief factual narration may help get a hang of the case.
 The High Court, before which the present appellants had filed fruitless appeals has summarised the facts succinctly thus : The appellants are owners of theatres in the twin cities of Hyderabad and Secunderabad, where films are exhibited.
 Within the same premises as the theatre, in every case, there is a canteen and a cycle stand.
 The canteen and the cycle stand are leased out to contractors under instruments of lease.
 The contractors employ their own servants to run the canteen and the cycle stand.
 In regard to persons so employed by the contractors, the owners of the theatres were treated 'Principal Employers' and notices of demand were issued to them calling upon them to pay contribution under the Employees' State Insurance Act.
-Thereupon the owners of theatres filed application under Section 75 of the Employ .....
+Thereupon the owners of theatres filed application under Section 75 of .....

 X X X X Extracts X X X X